cauvery-a/Food-Lover/README.md

 # *Food-Lover*

-This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS, JavaScript.
+This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS and JavaScript.

 # User View